UBC-MDS/introduction-machine-learning/chapters/en/module6.md

 <exercise id="24" title="Text Data True or False">

 **True or False**
-*As you increase the value for `max_features` hyperparameter of `CountVectorizer` the training score is likely to go up.*
+*As you increase the value for the `max_features` hyperparameter of `CountVectorizer`, the training score is likely to go up.*

 <choice id="1" >
 <opt text="True"  correct="true">